Evaluates conformation of the horse as a breed. Halter classes are divided by age and sex. Horses are

 In this class each horse shall be asked to negotiate through obstacles.
 Obstacles are to be negotiated by

-course; there is no rail work.
-This includes the distance from the beginning of an obstacle to the beginning of the
+obstacle course; there is no rail work.
+This includes the distance from the beginning of an obstacle to the

 Open Gaited Class (All Breed)